 Scrum’s artifacts represent work or value to provide transparency and opportunities for inspection and adaptation.

-The Product Backlog is an ordered list of everything that is known to be needed in the product.
-It is the single source of requirements for any changes to be made to the product.
+The Product Backlog is an ordered list of everything known to be, needed in the product.
+It is the single source of requirements for any changes to be, made to the product.
 The Product Owner is responsible for the Product Backlog, including its content, availability, and ordering.

-The Sprint Backlog is the set of Product Backlog items for the Sprint, plus a plan for delivering the product increment and realizing the Sprint Goal.
-The Sprint Backlog is a forecast by the Development Team about what functionality will be in the next Increment and the work needed to deliver that functionality into a “Done” Increment.
+The Sprint Backlog is Sprint’s set of Product Backlog items, plus a plan for delivering the product increment and realizing the Sprint Goal.
+The Sprint Backlog is a forecast by the Web Development Team about what functionality will be in the next Increment and the work needed to deliver that functionality into a “Done” Increment.

-Apart from an Overview there is a lot to it.
-TechnoBrains has mastered the scrum framework and using religiously to achieve great results.
+TechnoBrains has mastered the scrum framework and uses it religiously to achieve great results.
 If you are tired of a relatively mid-sized project which has been running for years.
 You may contact us for agile scrum development.
-We will make sure we will streamline the entire process to enhance productivity and a great product at the end of the development process.
+We will ensure we will streamline the entire process to enhance productivity and a great product at the end of the development process.

 It helps teams work together by providing them with a framework.
-Often described as an agile project management approach, scrum describes a number of meetings, tools, and roles that team members use to structure and manage their work.
+Often described as an agile project management approach, scrum describes several meetings, tools, and roles that team members use to structure and manage their work.

-The next step is to establish whether Scrum is the most appropriate Agile methodology for your project, assuming an Agile approach is right for you.
-Projects using Scrum are typically those that lack clear requirements, are likely to experience change, and/or require frequent testing.
+The next step is establishing whether Scrum is the most appropriate Agile methodology for your project, assuming an Agile approach is right for you.
+Scrum projects typically lack clear requirements, are likely to experience change, and/or require frequent testing.

 Development team members attend daily scrums.
 Therefore, It is not mandatory for the Scrum Master to attend.